If you are unable to send Text Messages from iPhone, you can find below the steps to fix the problem of iPhone Not Sending Text Messages.

-Before trying out other troubleshooting tips, make sure that the Cellular Signal strength on your device is at a reasonable level (not at 1 or 2 bar/dot).
+Before trying out other troubleshooting tips, make sure that the signal strength of the cellular network on your device is at a reasonable level (not at 1 or 2 bar/dot).

-Also, make sure that your Cellular Service Plan is active and you are still within the limits of your Texting plan.
+Also, make sure that your Mobile Service Plan is active and you are still within the limits of your Texting plan.

-If you are trying to send a Text Message to recently added Contact, make sure that the Contact’s Phone Number and Area code is correct.
+If you are trying to send a Text Message to recently added Contact, make sure that your Contact’s Phone Number and Area code is correct.

 In case of an old Contact, make sure that the Phone Number is still valid and your Contact has not changed his/her Phone Number.